Do people still use high pressure sodium grow lights, given all the hype around LEDs

 Once you get down below 400w, HPS lighting begins to make less and less sense.
 A 250 watt HPS lamp makes sense for a small 2 by 2 foot garden, but if you have anything larger, I’d use at least 400w bulbs.
 And even for a 2×2 space, I’d consider going 400.
 The extra power will only help.

-If you are unsure which wattage is best, I’ve covered the topic much more in another article.
-That same article also helps you find the best HPS lights for you.
+As for which wattage to get, if you are unsure, I’ve covered the topic much more in another article.
+That same article also helps you find the best HPS lights for you, if you are struggling with that.
+You can find it here.